-It’s much more likely to be what we might call derivatives:
+It’s much more likely to be what I called derivatives:

 Is it working?

-In calculus, a derivative measures how much one value changes in response to changes in some other value.
+In calculus, a derivative measures how much one value changes in response to changes in some other value.1

-In finance, a derivative is a contract whose value is based on the performance of an underlying asset.
+In finance, a derivative is a contract whose value is based on the performance of an underlying asset.2

-When risky assets get packaged up like this, given interesting names and then abstracted enough, it’s easy to completely lose sight of what actually makes them up, and indeed if there is any value in them at all.3
+Without the underlying company the option is worthless.
+As investors discovered to their cost in the Global Financial Crisis in 2008, when risky assets get packaged up, given interesting names, and abstracted enough, it’s easy to completely lose sight of what we’re actually investing in, and indeed if there is any value in that bundle at all.3

-I’m talking about all of the people and organisations that are part of the startup ecosystem, but which are not themselves startups.
-This concept of derivatives gives us a useful way to categorise all of these things.
-We can simply consider: How close are they to the underlying ventures they depend on?
+All the people and organisations that are part of the startup ecosystem, but which are not themselves startups.
+This concept of derivatives gives us a useful way to categorise these things.
+We can simply consider how close they are to the underlying ventures they depend on.

 Founders and their teams are the underlying ventures.
-They are, as they say, the people in the arena, dust and sweat and blood on their faces etc.
+They are the people in the arena, dust and sweat and blood on their faces etc.4

 Incubators, shared working spaces, innovation hubs and accelerator programs are first derivative.
 Their success is a simple function of the subset of ventures they work with.